ukparliament/Orchestration/LogicApps/readme.md

     * Trigger Time
 * URI for the external data

-Schedules link to the LogicApps to perform the data ingestion.
+Schedules link to the LogicApps to perform theingestion of data.